Yami Sukehiro: In Black Clover

 Six months after the magic knights ally with the Heart Kingdom against the Spade Kingdom, Dante of the Dark Triad comes to the Black Bulls' base to abduct Yami, whose dark magic is needed to form the Tree of Qliphoth to bring devils into the human world, fighting the Black Bulls there.
 Yami arrives to the base after a captains' meeting.
 Unable to defeat Dante alone due to his body magic's regeneration, Yami acknowledges Asta and asks for his help.
 Together, the two barely manage to defeat Dante, with Yami passing Asta his katana during the fight to land the final blow.
 However, Zenon arrives and takes Dante and Yami with him.

-He is later freed and assists his squad in battling Lucifero.
-It is later revealed that Yami supposedly killed his entire clan except for his sister in the Land of the Sun.
+During the Spade Kingdom Invasion, Yami is encased in a tomb alongside William Vengeance where they are being used to connect the underworld to the human world.
+The Dark Triad's goal is to open up the gates and take over the world by using high-ranking devils.
+Several gates end up opening and even after the Dark Triad is defeated, Lucifero ends up manifesting and engulfing both captives.
+Asta ends up using Yami's sword to deliver a slash that cuts the manifestation open, finally freeing the captain.
+Once he is freed, Yami is left severely wounded as a result of the prolonged ritual use of his body and magical drain he had to endure.
+He is healed by Grey, who realizes that his body has changed and is akin to Asta's devil possessed body.
+He then participates in the battle against Lucifero, who fatally wounds him and Nacht by the end of the battle.
+Yuno teleports Mimosa to heal him who then relies on Charmy to recover her magic power.

+He later participates in the battle against Lucius when he invades the Clover Kingdom and is shocked to see Morgen brought back as a Paladin.
+He struggles against Morgen until he is saved by Nacht and Ichika.

 Other media

 Yami appears as a playable character in the video game Black Clover: Quartet Knights.
-He will appear in the upcoming anime film Black Clover: Sword of the Wizard King.
+He also appears in the anime film Black Clover: Sword of the Wizard King.